cian-gmit-da2020/PandS-Project/README.md

 # 3. Defining the Function makehist()

-The next block of code after the package imports is the definition of the programme function **makehist()** which will be called later in the programme to produce the output histograms for each variable in the Iris Dataset. *In previous drafts of analysis.py the histograms were built using a loop through the  variables, this was changed to a defined function to improve readability, reusability and to allow more customisation of each variables histogram[4]*.
+The next block of code after the package imports is the definition of the program function **makehist()** which will be called later in the program to produce the output histograms for each variable in the Iris Dataset. *In previous drafts of analysis.py the histograms were built using a loop through the  variables, this was changed to a defined function to improve readability, reusability and to allow more customisation of each variables histogram[4]*.

 The goal of makehist() is to take a number of inputs and to produce 4 axes histograms plot on a single figure and save the output to a .png file.
 The main plot would take up 2/3 of the figure while the other 3 subplots would share the final 1/3.
 The main plot would be the entire dataset and one smaller plot for each species.
 The function takes 5 input variables **dict, col_name, bintup, title and fileout**.